elopio/docs/source/includes/_transactionAPI.md

 ```
 #### [Cash Token Contract Code](https://github.com/AugurProject/augur-core/blob/develop/src/trading/Cash.sol)

-#### augur.api.Cash.approve({ \_signer, spender, value[, onSent, onSuccess, onFailed ]})
+#### augur.api.Cash.approve({ \_signer, spender, value, onSent, onSuccess, onFailed })

 Allows the `spender` the ability to spend up to `value` (denoted in attotokens) worth of Cash Tokens for the `msg.sender` of this `approve` transaction.
 This transaction will spawn an `Approval` event which will record the owner address (`msg.sender`), `spender`, and `value` in attotokens approved.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Cash.publicDepositEther({ \_signer, value[, onSent, onSuccess, onFailed ]})
+#### augur.api.Cash.publicDepositEther({ \_signer, value, onSent, onSuccess, onFailed })

 This transaction is used to convert Ether (ETH) into a Cash token that is used on the augur markets. `value` is the amount of Ether (ETH) denoted in attotokens to deposit into the Cash Token Contract for the `msg.sender`.
 This will spawn a `DepositEther` event which will record the owner address (`msg.sender`), `value` deposited, and the total balance for this `msg.sender`.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Cash.publicWithdrawEther({ \_signer, to, amount[, onSent, onSuccess, onFailed ]})
+#### augur.api.Cash.publicWithdrawEther({ \_signer, to, amount, onSent, onSuccess, onFailed })

 This transaction is used to convert Cash Tokens back into Ether (ETH) by sending the `amount` of `msg.sender`'s CASH Tokens `to` the address specified denoted in attotokens.
 This transaction requires a 3-day wait period from the initial call to withdraw.
 Once three days have passed, calling `publicWithdrawEther` again will withdraw the `amount` specified.
 This transaction will fail if we have initiated a withdraw but it hasn't been 3 days since the initiated withdraw, if the `msg.sender` doesn't have at least `amount` of Cash Tokens denoted in attotokens, or if the `amount` specified is less than 1.
 This transaction can spawn two different events depending on when it was called.
 If a withdraw hasn't been initiated then calling `publicWithdrawEther` will spawn a `InitiateWithdrawEther` event which records the `msg.sender`, the `amount` specified for withdraw, and the current balance of Cash Tokens for the `msg.sender`.
 If it has been at least 3 days since we have initiated a withdraw then when the withdraw takes place, this transaction will spawn a `WithdrawEther` event.
 The `WithdrawEther` event records `msg.sender`, the `amount` withdrawn, and the balance of Cash Tokens after withdrawal has been completed.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Cash.transfer({ \_signer, to, value[, onSent, onSuccess, onFailed ]})
+#### augur.api.Cash.transfer({ \_signer, to, value, onSent, onSuccess, onFailed })

 If the `msg.sender` of the `transfer` transaction has enough of Cash Tokens to be able to transfer `value` (denoted in attotokens) worth to the `to` address and `value` is a number between 1 and 2<sup>254</sup> then this transaction will send `value` (in attotokens) worth of Cash Tokens to the specified `to` address from the `msg.sender`.
 This transaction will spawn a `Transfer` event which will record the from address (`msg.sender`), `to` address, and `value` amount transferred.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

-#### augur.api.Cash.transferFrom({ \_signer, from, to, value[, onSent, onSuccess, onFailed ]})
+#### augur.api.Cash.transferFrom({ \_signer, from, to, value, onSent, onSuccess, onFailed })

 If the `from` address of the `transferFrom` transaction has enough Cash Tokens to be able to transfer `value` (denoted in attotokens) worth to the `to` address, `value` is a number between 1 and 2<sup>254</sup>, and the `msg.sender` has the approval to spend at least `value` worth of Cash Tokens for the `from` address then this transaction will send `value` worth of Cash Tokens to the specified `to` address from the `from` address.
 This transaction will spawn a `Transfer` event which will record the `from` address, `to` address, and `value` (in attotokens) amount transferred.
-As with all transactions that will modify the blockchain, a `_signer` is required and should be the `privateKey` Buffer for the account sending the transaction or a signing function (hardware wallets).

 Claim Proceeds Tx API
 ------------------------------